 How IHRDA engages with the African Commission on Human and Peoples’ Rights

 IHRDA’s work significantly involves the African Commission, since the latter is the oldest complaints-handling body of the African Human Rights System.
-IHRDA participates in its ordinary session, collaborates closely with its special mechanisms and working groups, and files communications before it on behalf of victims of human rights abuses.
+IHRDA participates in its ordinary sessions, collaborates closely with its special mechanisms and working groups, and files communications before it on behalf of victims of human rights abuses.